Lexus RC: RC F

 The RC F is a high performance version of the RC.
 The vehicle was unveiled in the 2014 North American International Auto Show.
 It went on sale in the United States in November 2014 as a 2015 model year vehicle.
 It was set to go on sale in Japan in the second half of 2014.

 The RC F features a 4969 cc 2UR-GSE V8 engine with Atkinson cycle at cruising speeds, developing a maximum output of 473 PS at 7100 rpm and 389 lbft of torque at 4800–5600 rpm.
 It is coupled to a Toyota AA80E 8-speed transmission built by Aisin AW.

 The RC F has Brembo four-wheel power assisted disc brakes with anti-lock braking system (ABS), electronic brake force distribution (EBD) and brake assist (BA), and 255/35R19 front and 275/35R19 rear tires.

 The RC F is equipped with vertical G-sensor for VDIM, rear Torsen or Torque Vectoring Differential (TVD) with three operating modes (Standard, Slalom, or Track), monotube gas-filled shock absorbers and ball-jointed stabilizer bars, new 19-inch BBS forged aluminum wheels, spindle grille with F-mesh pattern on the lower half, unique front hood which raises the peak of the vehicle, hood air vent from the LFA, front cooling ducts, front fender ducts in the L shape, exclusive combination meters from LFA (a large centrally mounted tachometer that alters according to drive mode, digital and analog speedometer, differential torque vectoring monitor, G-force meter, oil and water temperature gauges, mileage information and a stopwatch), and an elliptical cross-section thick grip steering wheel.

 The aerodynamic package includes an active rear spoiler, tuning of the underbody, the intakes in the grille and the front fender vents and aero stabilizing fins.

 The carbon fiber optional package, known in Japan as Carbon Exterior Package, includes a clear coated carbon fiber roof, active rear spoiler, and carbon fiber engine hood.
 The carbon fiber package parts for the RC F were made at the Aichi plant after the end of the LFA production.

 To celebrate the 10th-anniversary of Lexus F high performance models, a limited edition RC F was released for the 2018 model year US market.
 All of the limited edition RC F come in matte-finished Nebula Gray paint with gloss black wheels and bright blue brake calipers.
-Inside they are equipped with blue leather seats, steering wheel and shift knob, blue suede dashboard cover above the instrument cluster, and blue-silver carbon fiber power window switch panel.
+Inside they are equipped with blue leather seats, steering wheel and shift knob, blue Ultrasuede dashboard cover above the instrument cluster, and blue-silver carbon fiber power window switch panel.